Sports in Canada: Amateur sports

 Canadian athletes are world-ranked in many amateur sports.
 These include the 'winter' sports of alpine skiing, cross-country skiing, figure skating, freestyle skiing, snowboarding, speed skating, ringette, biathlon, and curling.
 In ice hockey, Canada supports national teams for both men and women in the under-20 and under-18 categories.
 In 'summer' sports, Canadians participate in rugby, soccer, disc ultimate, track and field among most sports presented in the Summer Olympics.
 There are sports federations for most sports in Canada.
 Funding for amateur athletics is provided by governments, private companies and individual citizens through donation.
+Organizations like the FANS Foundation additionally provide a pathway for under-18 newcomers for more amateur sports in Canada.

 Media

 Major television broadcasters of sports in Canada include CBC Television, Télévision de Radio-Canada, The Sports Network (TSN), Réseau des sports (RDS), Sportsnet, and The Score.
 A consortium led by CTVglobemedia outbid CBC for the broadcast rights to the 2010 Winter Olympics and 2012 Summer Olympics.
 Major national weekly sports broadcasts include Hockey Night in Canada and Friday Night Football.
 There are sports radio stations in most major Canadian cities as well as on satellite radio.